AOSC-Archive/AOSC-LiveKit/test/README.md

 website.

-So I simply read the parted source code `parted/parted/parted.c` to be familiar with how to use libparted API, then I wrote the `hello.c` testcase to print out disk and relative partition information at first.
+So I simply read the parted source code `parted/parted/parted.c` to be familiar with how to use libparted API, then I wrote the `test_libparted.c` testcase to print out disk and relative partition information at first.

 ## Build